algosup/2024-2025-project-2-serious-game-team-3/documents/Functional Specification/FunctionalSpecification.md

 - **Population metrics**: Indicators that measure citizen satisfaction based on pollution levels, resource availability, and city infrastructure (source: [Wikipedia](https://en.wikipedia.org/wiki/Quality_of_life)).[↩ Back to Dependencies & priorities](##v-dependencies--priorities)

-- **Dynamic challenges**: Unpredictable events such as severe weather or economic crises that test the player’s adaptability and decision-making skills (source: [Wikipedia](https://en.wikipedia.org/wiki/Game_mechanics)).[↩ Back to Dependencies & priorities](##v-dependencies--priorities)
+- **Dynamic challenges**: Unpredictable events such as severe weather or economic crises that test the player’s adaptability and decision-making skills.[↩ Back to Dependencies & priorities](##v-dependencies--priorities)

 - **Scalability**: The ability of the game to handle increasing complexity or larger datasets without performance degradation (source: [Wikipedia](https://en.wikipedia.org/wiki/Scalability)).[↩ Back to Non-functional requirements](#viiI-non-functional-requirements)